Basics

 [let user {:name "Ada" :age 30}]

 [let tags #{"fast" "safe"}]All three are immutable.
-Operations like append or assoc return new collections rather than mutating the original.
+Operations like append or assoc hand back a new collection and leave the original alone.
 The Collections guide covers these in detail.

 If and Do